metricly/metricly-docs/content/billing-analysis/ba-guides/_index.md

 weight: 20
 ---

 CloudWisdom's Bill Analysis tool uncomplicates the task of tracking and budgeting your AWS Cloud spend.
-This tool reads the detailed billing data from your AWS account or consolidated billing family and breaks it down by cost allocation tags, services, and metadata.
+This tool reads the Cost Explorer data from your AWS account and breaks it down by cost allocation tags, services, and metadata.

 ### About